 Their Employee Mood KPI would normally be over 90% green.
-They then went through an 8 week period where they were having to flex people off, and they had to use their vacation time, or not get paid.
+I.e. 9 out of 10 employees said they had a good day at work.
+They then went through an 8 week period where they were having to flex people off.
+Employees had to use their vacation time, or not get paid.

 Needless to say, her employes did not like that… and the Mood KPI dropped to 85%.